refractionPOINT/lce_doc/docs/lc-marketplace.md

 ## Monetizing Products with LimaCharlie

-LimaCharlie is partnering with developers on a case-by-case basis to enable them to sell their products or services in the LimaCharlie Marketplace using a revenu share model.
+LimaCharlie is partnering with developers on a case-by-case basis to enable them to sell their products or services in the LimaCharlie Marketplace using a revenue share model.
 We have had several successes using this model and are eager to develop the program further.
 Some products thus far are as follows.

 ### cuttingEdge